-Teachers, counselors, and schools can use Couragion to help middle and high school students expand the different types of careers they're considering.
+Teachers, counselors, and schools can use Couragion to help middle and high school students expand the range of careers they're considering.
 Once students have used Couragion to identify a career of high interest, students will benefit significantly from shadowing or volunteering with a person in that field.
-Businesses, hospitals, and other community organizations are much more likely to accept one passionate student into their workplace instead of a large field trip of semi-interested teenagers.Continue reading Show less
+Businesses, hospitals, and other community organizations are much more likely to accept one passionate student into their workplace than a large field trip of semi-interested teenagers.Continue reading Show less

 Couragion is a website that helps match students to STEM careers.
 Kids begin by answering a questionnaire that asks them about their values.
 They then use sliders and drag and drop their choices to signify the importance of things such as travel, recognition, creativity, and variety in their work.

 Couragion begins with each student's needs and wants.
 However, many kids struggle with the opening series of questions.
 Even high school seniors are not sure whether they want to work for a nonprofit or profit company; they may not have had enough life experience to answer confidently.
-But by clicking on the information icon, students can view a box that provides some added context, such as the challenges and benefits of working with differently sized teams.
+But by clicking on the information icon, students can view a box that provides some added context, such as the challenges and benefits of working with teams of different sizes.

 Couragion's drag-and-drop selections can be particularly helpful if a student is having an internal debate about something like the number of years of schooling they're willing to complete after high school.
 Sliders allow kids to characterize themselves in a more nuanced way; instead of simply saying they never want to work alone, students can indicate that most of the time they would like to work with someone else.
 One of the most helpful tools for kids is the Profile Builder.
 After learning about a career, such as physician assistant, kids drag and drop cards into briefcases based on their values.
 For example, they decide how important it is to select the number of days they work or how they would feel about taking a virology course.
 Couragion allows kids to not only learn about other careers but also determine whether or not those careers match their interests and strengths.